Logo: Bauhaus-University Weimar

 month

-* Students who will complete their stay in the United Kingdom are eligible for an ERASMUS scholarship despite Brexit (state of information: March 2023)
+* Students of Bauhaus-Universität who will complete their stay in the United Kingdom are eligible for an ERASMUS scholarship despite Brexit (state of information: Feb 2024).

-Students who are eligible to receive an ERASMUS grant may apply for the following Top-Ups in addition to the regular funding rates:
+Students who are eligible to receive an ERASMUS scholarship may apply for one of the following Social Top-Ups in addition to the monthly funding rates:

 Social Top-Up